Clemson–South Carolina rivalry: History and notable games

 In the 200th year of the University of South Carolina, the Gamecocks hosted the Tigers at the end of a successful regular season that saw them ranked in the Top 25 every week and 7–3 heading into the rivalry game.
-Carolina jumped out to an early 20–9 lead behind a strong ground attack, and held on to win 20–15 and secure a bid to their second straight Outback Bowl.
+South Carolina jumped out to an early 20–9 lead behind a strong ground attack, and held on to win 20–15 and secure a bid to their second straight Outback Bowl.
+With the win, South Carolina reached eight wins in consecutive seasons for the first time since 1987–88.
 Because of the September 11 attacks, this was not the final regular season game for Clemson.
-The Tigers rescheduled their September 15 game (Vs. Duke) for the first weekend of December.
+The Tigers rescheduled their September 15 game (versus Duke) for the first weekend of December.